bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 A set of ATRAN models appropriate for a range of altitudes, zenith angles, and PWV values has been generated for pipeline use.
-In the telluric correction step, the pipeline selects the model closest to the observed altitude, zenith angle, and PWV value and smooths the transmission model to the resolution of the observed spectrum, interpolates the transmission data to the observed wavelength at each spexel, and then divides the data by the transmission model.
+In the telluric correction step, the pipeline uses the parameter set of observed altitude, zenith angle, and PWV in order to select the six models which lie adjacent to the observation in parameter spaces.
+Then, the pipeline carries out a series of two-file interpolations in order to build an optimal synthetic transmission spectrum.
+This spectrum is subsequently smoothed to the spectral resolution of the input file, and then interpolated to the observed wavelength at each spexel.
+Finally, the data is divided by the transmission spectrum.
 Very low transmission values result in poor corrections, so any pixel for which the transmission is less than 60% (by default) is set to NaN.
 For reference, the smoothed, binned transmission data is attached to the FITS file as a 25 x (16 \*